Students support striking lecturers with cake and biscuits

 Some Classics students at St Andrews appeared holding placards that read “Honk, haec, hic” – a play on words of “hic, haec, hoc” from Latin rote learning.

-Dr Stead’s sign read “Perdidistis omnia”, which he said is from “the Roman poem by Catullus – it means ‘You have ruined everything'”.
+Dr Stead’s sign read “Perdidistis omnia”, which he said is from “the Roman poem by Catullus, and means “You have ruined everything”.

+Anjum Nahar, postgraduate president at Cambridge Students’ Union, spoke at the picketing rally outside the Old Schools site, where she said students had stood in solidarity with staff since 2018 and blamed the university for “dithering and delaying” when it came to the financial pressures and high workload faced by staff and students.

+“We’ve stood with you on the pickets, brought you tea and coffee, and have even occupied buildings to get management to pay attention,” she said.

+“But it’s the university that’s dithering and delaying when it comes to these issues, while staff work tirelessly, day and night to provide pastoral care to students.

+“We support the strikes because many of us want academic careers, and don’t want to be in the same precarious position that our lecturers and supervisors are in today.”

-Last week, student campaign group QMUL Solidarity from Queen Mary University of London, described the university’s response to the strike as “shocking” and accused the university of spreading “misinformation” in its emails to students about the strike.
+Last week, student campaign group QMUL Solidarity described Queen Mary University of London’s response to the strike as “shocking” and accused it of spreading “misinformation” in emails to students about the strike.

-They added that they supported the strike, as did “the majority of our cohort”.
+The group added that it supported the strike, as did “the majority of our cohort”.

 London School of Economics student Len Metson wrote on social media: “Students have already faced unprecedented disruption and strikes only increase this.